 Long Term Care Insurance

-Long Term Care (frequently shortened to “LTC”) insurance is coverage that provides monies to help pay for your care at home, in assisted living, adult daycare, or in a nursing home if you suffer from a disabling condition (a chronic medical or cognitive condition) that requires you to be under constant supervision.
+Long Term Care Insurance (or LTC Insurance) is coverage that provides money to help pay for your care at home, in assisted living, adult daycare, or in a nursing home if you suffer from a disabling condition (a chronic medical or cognitive condition) that requires you to be under constant supervision.

 Without Long Term Care insurance people must utilize their personal savings, retirement savings and Social Security benefits to pay for needed care.
-This can deplete individuals or families’ life savings.
+This can deplete individuals’ or families’ life savings faster than many realize.
 In that case Medicaid (the Federal / State

 Who Needs Long Term Care Insurance?

-Anyone could experience a medical or cognitive issue in the future, and thus need long term care long term care in the future.
+Anyone could experience a medical or cognitive issue in the future that would necessitate there need for long term care.

-Concentrating on people turning 65: Sixty-nine percent (69%) will need long term care at some point in their lifetimes.
+Concentrating on people age 65 or older, sixty-nine percent (69%) will need long term care at some point in their lifetimes.
 Men experience the need fifty-eight percent (58%) of the time, and the percentage for women is much higher, at seventy-nine percent (79%).
 In our work we see the need for individuals and couples in these three broad categories with the most need for LTC Insurance:

 Most of us are working to fund our family budget and put aside monies for our retirement years.
 Contributing to our retirement savings account now will fund our daily expenses after we retire.